DanNeidle/epstein_search/README.md

 This will take a few minutes

+(These are incremental indexing commands; so if you add more documents, just run them again.)

 Then go to localhost:1997 and you have a fantastic UI and search.

 *New AI component (for which many thanks to SH)